tparchman/F23_BIOL792/week9_python4/python4_primer.md

     Seqmatch=re.search(r'ATC', Seq)
     print(Seqmatch)

-It will matter in strings that have special characters, such as '\n', which is a unix line ending.
+It will matter in strings that have special characters, such as '\n', which is a linux line ending.
 When preceded in a match statement by 'r', backslashes are not treated differently than any other charater.
 So r"\n" is a two-character string containing '\' and 'n', while "\n" is a one-character string containing a newline.
 Usually patterns will be expressed in Python code using this raw string notation, so we will mostly use in what follows.

 ## Basic syntax for regular expression matching

 Syntax for regular expressions is mostly consistent across many languages, including Unix, Perl, and Python.
 The regular expression cheat sheet posted with the course materials will be helpful here; I suggest keeping that or similar cheat sheet close by.
 The table below illustrates some of the most commonly used expressions

-<p>&nbsp;</p>

 | Expression | Meaning |
 |---------- | ---------- |